2024–25 AFC Champions League Two

-The 2024–25 AFC Champions League Two was the 21st edition of the Asia's second-tier club football tournament, organized by the Asian Football Confederation (AFC) and first since it was rebranded as the AFC Champions League Two.
+The 2024–25 AFC Champions League Two was the 21st edition of the Asia's second-tier club football tournament, organized by the Asian Football Confederation (AFC) and the first since it was rebranded as the AFC Champions League Two.
+The competition featured a new format, which included a 32-team group stage, as well as increased prize money.

-This was the first season using a revised format.
-It featured 32 teams in the group stage.
-The final was played on 18 May 2025 at the Bishan Stadium in Bishan, Singapore.
-The winners were given an indirect preliminary stage slot for the 2025–26 AFC Champions League Elite, if not already qualified through their domestic performance.
+The final was held at Bishan Stadium in Singapore, between Lion City Sailors and Sharjah, with both clubs appearing in their first continental final.
+Sharjah won 2–1, with Marcus Meloni scoring the winner in the seventh minute of stoppage time.
+As Sharjah had already qualified for the league stage of the 2025–26 AFC Champions League Elite via their league performance, the preliminary stage slot reserved for the Champions League Two winners in the Champions League Elite was vacated.

-Central Coast Mariners were the reigning champions, but they were unable to defend their title as they participated in the AFC Champions League Elite league stage instead.
+Central Coast Mariners were defending champions, but were unable to defend their title as they participated in the league stage of the 2024–25 AFC Champions League Elite.

 Association team allocation

 The associations were allocated slots according to their club competitions ranking, which was published after the 2022 competitions were completed.